UPPMAX/R-python-julia-matlab-HPC/docs/R/intro.rst

 - CodeRefinery develops and maintains training material on software best practices for researchers that already write code.
 Ther material addresses all academic disciplines and tries to be as programming language-independent as possible. https://coderefinery.org/lessons/

-Common features
-###############

-- Intel CPUs
-- Linux kernel
-- Bash shell

-.. list-table:: Hardware
-   :widths: 25 25 25 25 25
-   :header-rows: 1

-   * - Technology
-     - Kebnekaise
-     - Rackham
-     - Snowy
-     - Bianca
-   * - Cores per calculation node
-     - 28 (72 for largemem part)
-     - 20
-     - 16
-     - 16
-   * - Memory per calculation node
-     - 128-3072 GB
-     - 128-1024 GB
-     - 128-4096 GB
-     - 128-512 GB
-   * - GPU
-     - NVidia K80 and V100
-     - None
-     - Nvidia T4
-     - 2 NVIDIA A100

 .. objectives::

     We will:

     - teach you how to navigate the module system at HPC2N and UPPMAX
-    - show you how to find out which versions of Python and packages are installed
+    - show you how to find out which versions of R and packages are installed
-    - look at the package handler **pip** (and **Conda** for UPPMAX)
-    - explain how to create and use virtual environments
+    - look at how to install other R packages yourself
     - show you how to run batch jobs
-    - show some examples with parallel computing and using GPUs
+    - show some examples on using R
-    - guide you in how to start Python tools for Machine Learning